Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 Perform rollout restart of the critical services using the script [`rr_critical_service_restart.py`](../../upgrade/scripts/k8s/rr_critical_service_restart.py).

 ### What this script does?

 The `rr_critical_service_restart.py` script performs a controlled restart of services listed in `rrs-mon-static` to apply Rack Resiliency label `rrflag=`.
 It skips services already labeled, restarts remaining services one-by-one, and waits for each restart to complete.
-The script requires the `insert-labels-topology-constraints` ClusterPolicy to be present before it proceeds.
+The script requires the `insert-labels-topology-constraints` Cluster Policy to be present before it proceeds.

 Example usage: